 Modern slavery is a global phenomenon with The Walk Free Foundation’s Global Slavery Index 2016 estimating there are 45.8 million people living in modern slavery worldwide.
 The International Labour Organisation estimates that the global modern slavery trade is worth $150 billion USD.

 The project will be led by Commonwealth parliamentarians and senior officials, sharing good practice to support colleagues in harnessing their heightened understanding to develop and strengthen modern slavery legislation across their jurisdictions.

 CPA UK proposes to work closely with six Commonwealth countries, each partnership unique in its goals and objectives, whilst also supporting partnerships across the CPA regions to share good practise in tackling this heinous crime.

 During the first year of the Modern Slavery Project, CPA UK is delivering two regional workshops.
-One workshop was delivered in April 2017 that focused on the Asia-Pacific Region and a second workshop is planned for the Africa region in July 2017.
-For more information on the Africa Regional Workshop, please click here.
+One workshop was delivered in April 2017 that focused on the Asia-Pacific Region and a second workshop was delivered in Uganda in July 2017 that focused on the Africa region.